roshmadosh/Kaput/README.md

 1. you have to handle requests with invalid field-names (which you also have to do for Maps)
 2. you have to create a custom method for updating an object using a DTO

-Also worth noting that deserialization errors are not caught by exception handler aspect, i.e. a request body with `dateApplied: 'april'` will throw an `HttpMessageNotReadableException` which bypasses the exception-handlers (possibly) because it's a runtime exception.
+Also worth noting that handling deserialization errors requires us to override `handleHttpMessageNotReadable` method in our exception handler class.
+In general, it's a good idea to check that if an exception isn't getting caught by our handlers, check to see if there's a method we have to override that handles it already.

 ### Swagger Docs
 The Swagger UI can be accessed while the app is running from `http://localhost:8080/swagger-ui/index.html`.
 The Open API spec can be accessed